captainzero93/AHK-cs2-Null-Movement-Snap-Tap-SOCD/README.md

 - **Game-Specific Vertical SOCD**: Set for Counter-Strike style movement.
 - **Performance Optimizations**: Code has been worked on to keep it as snappy as possible.

-## What is the main point?
-Your character will no longer stop moving when two opposing directional keys are pressed.
-Instead, you can now change directions instantly without having to release the previous key.

 ## Changelog
 ### v2.2.0 (2024-07-25)
 - Updated vertical SOCD handling for Counter-Strike